ammar-qazi/HisaabFlow/README.md

 ### Bank Configuration
 HisaabFlow uses .conf files to support different bank formats.
 Here's the structure based on the actual NayaPay configuration:

+**📁 Configuration File Locations:**
+All desktop app users work with configs in `~/HisaabFlow/configs/` (automatically created and managed by the app).

 ```conf
 # configs/nayapay.conf